Kbergmann/Hecla_Hoek_Supergroup_Svalbard_d13C_d18O_data_Neoproterozoic_Ordovician/README.md

 Install required Python packages using the requirements.txt file: bash Copy code pip install -r requirements.txt Run Analyses:

-Run the scripts in the code/ directory to recreate the figures in the publication.
-Pre-Public Access This repository is currently private for peer review.
-If you have access, please refrain from sharing the data or code publicly until the repository is made public and a Zenodo DOI is assigned.

 Citation If using this repository, please cite the associated publication:

 Bergmann, et al. "Neoproterozoic through Ordovician d13C and d18O Results, Ny Friesland and Nordauslandet, Svalbard" Zenodo, 2024.
 DOI: